MateDawid/Flat-browser/README.md

 * Selection of apartment area (from - to)
 * Selection of apartment price (from - to)
 * Selection of days from the date of the offer
-* Searching otodom.pl and olx.pl pages and providing the results in the form of a list with buttons to redirect to chosen offer
+* Searching otodom.pl, olx.pl and morizon.pl pages and providing the results in the form of a list with buttons to redirect to chosen offer

 To-do list:
-* Adding further housing websites
-* Adding possibility to save chosen offer in datebase
+* Adding possibility to save chosen offer in database
 * Convert app to .exe file with py2exe

 ## Status